Astro-Sean/AutoPHoT/README.md

 * Awaiting user feedback

+## Testing

+* If you experience errors with a particular file, the most effective means of debug is to share the file with a developer for diagnostic.
+Once bugs have been addressed all files will be deleted. **All shared data will be kept confidential**.

 ## Flowcahrt

-Basic operation of AutoPhOT for complete photometric calibration of a transient
+Basic operation of AutoPhOT for complete photometric calibration of a transient as shown [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb).

 <p align="center">
   <img src=https://github.com/Astro-Sean/autophot/blob/master/flowchart.png>